September 25, 2020

 From the pessimistic Hollywood playbook comes the story that most of humanity has been destroyed by a nuclear war.
 Humanoids are an advanced type of robot that work closely with humans.
 They are created from man's unique ability to learn, his memory, his personality, and his philosophy.
 The uppity “oids” seem a wee bit condescending.
 Today, they may visually remind one of the future Ernst Blofeld, played by Donald Pleasence, in You Only Live Twice.
 Like Blofeld, they dress in “Communist” uniforms with their banded collars.
 These Godless humanoids routinely recharge at stations they call "temples" and exchange information with a central computer known devotedly as "the father-mother."
 Their glowing eyes are creepily well done.

 "The Order of Flesh and Blood" is obviously the humans.
 They are constantly assessing the humanoids whom they fear are planning to take over the world.
 They do seem to be quick learners.
-One local OFB union leader is played by the towering Dan Megowan, who may be the only familiar face in the film due to his many television western roles.
+One local OFB union leader is played by the towering Dan Megowan, who may be the only familiar face in the film due to his many television and film Westerns.
 There is a love interest, of sorts, which becomes a real eye-opener for him.
 The wardrobe for all OFB members are sleek “Bob Mackie” versions of a Confederate soldier's uniform of powder blue shirts combined with a reflective material topped off by a period “Rebel” cap.
 Jazz hands!
-Certainly non-issue during the Civil War.
+Certainly not standard issue during the Civil War.

 Note: The film suggests humans should not judge humanoids too harshly.
 Their words might come back to haunt them.
 Increasingly, humans have difficulty recognizing themselves.
 A sly, thought-provoking ending comment by the film's research doctor intimates that identity is deeper than mere appearance.